oscarlienard/testreadme/README.md

  - I do fullstack and a bit of everything :heart:

- - All About living life at its best.
+ - All about living life at its best.

  - 💬 Connect? lets get social 👉🏼[<img src="https://raw.githubusercontent.com/8bithemant/8bithemant/master/svg/social/twitter.svg" >](https://twitter.com/_hemant_joshi)